toolleeo/cli-apps/README.md

 * [Rust-Traverse](https://github.com/dmcg310/Rust-Traverse) - Rust traverse is a terminal based file explorer.
 It is inspired by the NNN file manager.
 It uses Ratatui for the terminal UI, with Crossterm for the terminal backend.
 * [tere](https://github.com/mgunyho/tere) - Terminal file explorer that is a faster alternative to using cd and ls to browse folders in your terminal.
 * [tre](https://github.com/dduan/tre) - `tree` command improved with git awareness, editor aliasing, and colors.
-* [tree](http://mama.indstate.edu/users/ice/tree/) - "Recursive directory listing command that produces a depth indented listing of files".
+* [tree](http://mama.indstate.edu/users/ice/tree/) - Recursive directory listing command that produces a depth indented list of files.
 * [twf](https://github.com/wvanlint/twf) - Standalone tree view file explorer.
 * [xplr](https://github.com/sayanarijit/xplr) - A hackable, minimal, fast TUI file explorer, stealing ideas from nnn and fzf.